Have you ever heard of self-insertion or author insertion in fiction?

 Self-insertion usually reads like thinly veiled memoir or autobiography.
 There is no distinction between the author’s voice and the point-of-view character’s (or main character’s) voice.
 There’s a reason for that.

 Most people tend to function with the bias that their own positive actions are internally influenced.
-That is, we harbor this thought somewhere of “I’m a good person,” or something similar that dictates our positively received actions or the positive consequences resulting from our actions occur by grace of our own character, talents, and personality.
+That is, we harbor this thought somewhere of “I’m a good person,” or something similar that dictates that our positively received actions or the positive consequences resulting from our actions occur by the grace of our own character, talents, and personality.
 We also tend to view our negative actions as externally influenced, that “someone/something else made me do it,” which is known as attributional bias.
 (It’s also sometimes called self-serving bias.)

 That said, readers intuitively recognize the difference in how a character’s motivations and actions are conveyed—whether the character views actions and consequences as internally or externally caused.
 In most fiction writing, writers create all of their characters using fundamental attribution error, even the point-of-view character or main character.
-When author insertion happens, writers create the point-of-view character or main character using attributional bias, so the story will read as something very personal for the author.
+When author insertion happens, writers create the point-of-view character or main character using attribution bias, so the story will read as something very personal for the author.

 Here’s an important caveat: If someone struggles with self-esteem or pessimism, or if they are depressed or have anxiety, there is a possibility they might view the world the opposite way from how others do.
 That is, they see their own actions and the consequences of their actions as a result of their own personal failures or external (and unreliable) luck, while they see the actions and the consequences of others’ actions as a result of those people’s internal goodness or external poor circumstances.

 That perspective can also result in author insertion, but rather than having a near-perfect character live out the story on the author’s behalf, the author’s avatar is deeply flawed and must be rescued by another character that is a projection of the author’s ideal friend, lover, or familial figure.
+The manic pixie dream girl trope is one example of that projection of an ideal lover coming in to rescue the author’s avatar from a mundane and dreary existence.